 Before starting a blog, he did a lot of homework, such as comparing credit card fees and reward programs, cable and internet providers, and much more.
 Besides financial education, he also provides a ton of how-tos, like watching sports for less, stacking grocery deals and coupons to get the best deal, etc.

 My Own Advisor is a blog by Mark Seed.
 Like most people, his father told him that one of the best ways to wealth is to invest.
 Therefore, in his 20s, he started investing.
 When he realized that the bank was taking hefty fees for money management, he decided to take action on it.

 He read every book he could get his hands on, setting an investment portfolio goal of $1 million, and he did it around the age of 40.
 He provides knowledge on investing basics to specific stock and trading advice.
 It is an excellent blog for people who want to learn to invest and build their portfolios.

 Financial Planning Apps

 Another way to help you manage your finances is by using applications.
 Since we are using our phones and computers most of the time, we can also use them to monitor the way we spend and how much we are saving.
 Here are some apps that may be useful in financial planning.

 This web app can help you track your monthly expenses.
 You can use it to record your monthly expenses, as well as the monthly fees you need to make to avoid missing them.

 This is a free app for Android phones.
 It can give you an in-depth and high-level view of your income and expenses across days, weeks, months, and years.
-It can also organize your bills, and provide reports about your finances.
-It has added features such as currency converter, shopping list, and different calculators.
+It can also organize your bills and provide reports about your finances.
+It has added features such as a currency converter, shopping list, and different calculators.